 In this article I share how to get more calcium without dairy.
 With more and more people turning to a vegan diet this is becoming more important than ever.

-All of us have times when we worry about whether we are getting or giving enough nutrients in our food.
+All of us have times when we worry about whether we are getting enough nutrients in our food.

 Many of us turn to supplements at these times and especially in the winter.

 It is the easiest thing to do because it means that we no longer need to worry.

 However, I always believe it best to gain nutrients from our food rather than rely on manufactured ones so I always try to make my recipes as nutritionally balanced as possible.

 Recently, however, I realised that I had become rather lax on ensuring that my little ones were getting enough calcium.

 I never really worry about my littlest one because he has no restrictions to his diet and he eats lots of cheese and drinks milk.

 My eldest, however, has a dairy allergy (or intolerance, the jury is out as far as my consultant is concerned – and I really don’t care…it just doesn’t agree with her!) along with coeliac disease.